-For any existing Vaadin 8 or 7 application, it might be desirable to extend the lifetime of the application and make it possible to add new features using Vaadin 14.
+For any existing Vaadin 8 application, it might be desirable to extend the lifetime of the application and make it possible to add new features using later Vaadin versions.
 There are several migration strategies to consider as the need for migration is always application and business specific.

-Multiplatform Runtime makes it possible to run views and components from your Vaadin 7 and 8 applications inside Vaadin 14.
-This helps you migrate it to version 14 bit by bit, or just incrementally add V10 features while also including existing application features as-is.
+Multiplatform Runtime (MPR) is an officially supported Vaadin product, which makes it possible to run views and components from your Vaadin 8 applications inside later Vaadin versions.
+This helps you migrate your application to a new version bit by bit, or incrementally add new features while also including existing application features as-is.

-Using the runtime, you will be able to get your V7 or V8 applications running inside a Vaadin 14 application after a couple of quick steps.
+Using MPR, you will be able to get your Vaadin 8 applications running inside of a new Vaadin application after a couple of quick steps.
 Then you can migrate the necessary parts while having a working application after each step.

-Transforming a Vaadin 8 app to Vaadin 14 by reusing backend interaction, business logic, and as much as possible of UI logic,
+Transforming a Vaadin 8 app to a later Vaadin version by reusing backend interaction, business logic, and as much as possible of UI logic,

 but updating the UI to use brand new components.
 When planning this migration, you should at a minimum read through all of